Nasdaq Helsinki: History

-In the 1990s, the Helsinki Stock Exchange recovered quickly from the recession, partly due to Nokia's success.
-In 2003, the exchange merged with the Swedish OMX, and a year later Nasdaq bought OMX, making the Helsinki Stock Exchange part of the international Nasdaq group.
-Today, trading is fully electronic, although the exchange's offices are still located in the old Stock Exchange building on Fabianinkatu.

 On April 1, 1990, trading was moved to a new digital system: HETI (Helsinki Stock Exchange Automated Trading and Information System, and in Finnish a rough backronym for "immediately"), which replaced the electro-mechanical trading system originally introduced back in 1935.
 HETI enabled remote traders to conduct transactions on equal terms with those in the trading room.

 The cooperative changed to a limited liability company (Helsingin Arvopaperipörssi) in the fall of 1995 and merged with several clearing and stock deposit companies and associations at the beginning of 1997.
 During 1997 and 1998 the Stock Exchange bought both of the Finnish derivative exchanges and merged them with itself to become HEX.
 In November 1998 HEX merged with Arvopaperikeskus to form Helsinki Exchanges Group Plc, which then changed its name to HEX Plc in the spring of 2001.
 In 2001 and 2002 HEX acquired a majority share of the Tallinn Stock Exchange and the Riga Stock Exchange.

 On 3 September 2003, HEX Plc merged with OM AB, owner of the Stockholm Stock Exchange, to become OM HEX.
 A year later, the company was renamed to OMX.

 OMX Helsinki 25 (OMXH25) is the leading share index on Nasdaq Helsinki.
 It is a market value weighted index that consists of the 25 most-traded on Nasdaq Helsinki.
 OMXH25 was earlier known by its old name, HEX25.